 We’ve all had some version of that experience of opening a door only to be unceremoniously awakened by a squeak that sounds like the foghorn on a cargo ship.
 After letting our heart rate return to normal, we head to the shelf where that trusty can of WD-40 sits.
 Without reading the label or giving any thought to what WD-40 might actually stand for, we affix the little red tube and silence that obstreperous hinge.

 For the technically curious, the “WD” in WD-40 stands for Water Displacement.
 In 1953, a small company called Rocket Chemical Company embarked on developing rust-prevention solvents and degreasers for the aerospace industry.
 After 40 attempts, scientists perfected the water displacing formula, giving the product its surname of “40.”
 That formula is still in use today.

-The product inside that iconic blue and yellow can is held to a lofty standard of quality, which is regarded as the key to the company’s enduring success.
-In a recent video, several staff members at WD-40 shared their thoughts on why quality is the company’s number one priority.
+The solution inside that iconic blue and yellow can is held to a lofty standard of quality, which is regarded as the key to the company’s enduring success.
+In a recent video, several team members at WD-40 Company shared their thoughts on why quality is the company’s number one priority.

-“Quality is not a word; quality is a way of being at WD-40 company,” said Garry Ridge, CEO at WD-40.
+“Quality is not a word; quality is a way of being at WD-40 Company,” said Garry Ridge, chairman and CEO at WD-40 Company.
 Ridge explained that the quality-first posture is the company’s way of keeping its promise to end users — every time the product is used, it will invariably deliver the results customers have come to expect.

 Enjoying this article?
 You may also enjoy this video:

 "MasterControl WD-40 Cloud Solution"Watch Video